The following is an update, provided by the Home Office, in relation to its EU Settlement Scheme.

 2020-2021 Grant Funded Network Launch:

-New £4.5 million grant funding has been awarded to 72 organisations including local authorities, local government associations and voluntary and community sector organisations – list of organisations is available to view
+New £4.5 million grant funding has been awarded to 72 organisations including local authorities, local government associations and voluntary and community sector organisations.

 The Grant Funded Network for 2020-2021 will provide a wide range of support, available across the UK, ensuring those most vulnerable and at-risk continue to get the help they need.